Understanding Minimum & Maximum Bets

 Why Do Minimum and Maximum Betting Limits Exist?

-Bet limits are in place, among other reasons, to stop people taking advantage of betting systems.The Martingale system involves doubling your bet every time you lose and, if there were no betting systems in place, a player with a very large bankroll could theoretically beat the casino by making sure that they never lose.
+Amongst other reasons, bet limits are in place to stop people from taking advantage of betting systems.The Martingale system involves doubling your bet every time you lose.
+Normally, this system comes with the risk of hitting the limit on a losing streak before ever getting a win.
+This can mean hundreds of lost dollars.
+If there were no limits, a player with a very large bankroll could theoretically beat the casino.